rafacelente/bolt/README.md

 ### Simulation and Environment

 The environment, agent, and reward definitions can be found on `./IsaacGymEnvs/isaacgymenvs/tasks/bolt.py`.
 Its configuration file can be found on `./IsaacGymEnvs/isaacgymenvs/cfg/task/Bolt.yaml`.
+For the RL algorithm, its configuration file can be found on `./IsaacGymEnvs/isaacgymenvs/cfg/train/BoltPPO.yaml`.